ocwg/spec/spec/spec-0.2.md

 This document is an editor's draft and has no official standing.
 It is a work in progress and may be updated, replaced, or obsoleted by other documents at any time.

 **Legal**:
 Open Canvas Interchange Format (OCIF) v0.1 © 2024 by Open Canvas Working Group is licensed under CC BY-SA 4.0.
-To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/
+To view a copy of this licence, visit https://creativecommons.org/licenses/by-sa/4.0/

 ## Document Conventions
 - Types: